20th Integrated Water Resources and Flood Risk Management for Climate Resilience Face-to-Face training

 COURSE OBJECTIVES

-Enhance participants’ knowledge of flood hazards, exposure, and vulnerability in the context of changing climatic conditions and human-induced factors.
+Enhance participants’ knowledge of flood hazards, exposure, and vulnerability under changing climatic conditions, extreme events, and human-induced factors.

-Build capacity to apply holistic strategies that combine structural engineering mitigation with non-structural measures.
+Build capacity to design and apply holistic strategies that combine structural engineering mitigation and urban drainage with nature-based solutions (green infrastructure) and non-structural measures like early warning systems.

 COURSE CONTENTS